Creative Vitality Suite Creative Vitality Suite Creative Vitality Suite Creative Vitality Suite

 Public Art & Placemaking Toolkit for Rural Communities

-Jackson Hole Public Art, an organization located in Jackson Hole, Wyoming, recently released the Public Art & Placemaking Toolkit for Rural Communities.
+Jackson Hole Public Art, an organization located in Jackson Hole, Wyoming, recently released the Public Art &pop-01 Placemaking Toolkit for Rural Communities.
 This 37-page guide is designed to help rural communities design and manage successful public art programs.
 In an upcoming CVSuite blog post, Carrie Garaci, Jackson Hole Public Art’s executive director, describes how Seeley Lake proved to be the perfect testing ground for the toolkit.

 Events and Workshops